Funerals in Aotearoa after a death by suicide: Guidance for whānau, kaumātua, funeral directors, celebrants and faith leaders - HE2613

 Looking after yourself

-Leading a service for somebody who took their own life can take a toll on you and might even trigger your own thoughts of suicide.
+Leading a service for somebody who took their own life can take a toll on you.
 The same is true for everyone else working in this space, including mortuary staff, embalmers, reception staff, A/V technicians, and others.
 Don’t hesitate to ask for help and support if you found an experience unsettling or distressing.

 To best serve those bereaved by suicide, you need to take care of your own physical, mental, emotional and spiritual hauora/wellbeing first.
 Connect with things that matter to you, whether it’s by spending time with your whānau and friends, being in te taiao/nature, practising your whakapono/faith, or pursuing a hobby you love.
 Nurture connections with your colleagues and make the most of peer-to-peer support.
 Take time to reflect, review, and recharge.